FedericoCelauro/Statistical-Mechanics/README.md

 # Statistical-Mechanics
-Repository with some code for Monte Carlo and Molecular Dynamics simulations
+Repository with some code for Monte Carlo and Molecular Dynamics simulations.

+Still a work in progress